bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### It really is true that the company will build whatever the CEO decides to measure.

-### If you’re building an Internet service, ignore things like total registrations.
+### If you're building an Internet service, ignore things like total registrations.

 ### Look at growth in active users, activity levels, cohort retention, revenue, net promoter scores, these things that matter.

-### Be brutally honest if your metrics aren’t going in the right direction.
+### Be brutally honest if your metrics aren't going in the right direction.

-### Startups live on growth, it’s the indicator of a great product.
+### Startups live on growth, it's the indicator of a great product.

 ---